fenago/kafka-advanced/lab_guides/md/Lab_7-3.md

 This `gradle-avro-plugin` is a Gradle plugin that uses Avro tools to do Java code generation for Apache Avro.
 This plugin supports Avro schema files (`.avsc`), and Avro RPC IDL (`.avdl`).
-For Kafka Training Course, Instructor led, onsite training") you only need `avsc` schema files.

 #### build.gradle - example using gradle-avro-plugin